spack/spack/lib/spack/docs/packaging_guide.rst

 Another useful note is that *Python's* ``None`` *is not allowed as a default value* and therefore it should not be used to denote that no feature was selected.
-Users should instead select another value, like ``'none'``, and handle it explicitly within the package recipe if need be:
+Users should instead select another value, like ``"none"``, and handle it explicitly within the package recipe if need be:

   .. code-block:: python